Corporate Philosophy / Code of Conduct | Code of Ethics

 - comply with all applicable generally accepted accounting principles, government laws, rules and regulations;

 - promptly report violations of this section to an appropriate contact specified in the guidelines promulgated by the Company or the relevant company of Nomura Group, in cases they believe that such violations have occurred; and

 - be accountable for their adherence to this section.

 - Financial Professionals are prohibited from directly or indirectly taking any action to fraudulently influence, coerce, manipulate, or mislead any independent public or certified accountant in the performance of an audit of the financial statements of any of Nomura Group for the purpose of rendering such financial statements materially misleading.

-- "Financial Professional" means, among Nomura People, any professional people of Nomura Group in the area of finance, controllers, tax, treasury, risk management or investor relations and also includes the Group CEO, the Chief Financial Officer, the Chief Risk Officer and a chairman of the Disclosure Committee of the Company and all Division Heads, all Business Division Heads, all Business Line Heads, all Business Infrastructure Division Heads and Regional Heads of Nomura Group.
+- “Financial Professional” means any professional employee of Nomura Group in the area of finance, controllers, tax, treasury, risk management or investor relations and also includes the Group CEO, the Chief Financial Officer, the Chief Risk Officer and a chairman of the Disclosure Committee of the Company and all Division Heads, all Business Division Heads, all Corporate Function Heads of Nomura Group.

 19. Amendments and Waivers

 The Company shall disclose amendments to, and any waivers from, this "Code of Ethics of Nomura Group" in accordance with applicable laws.
 For this reason, Nomura People shall promptly inform their senior management in the event they become aware of circumstances that may require an amendment or waiver under the Code so that the Company may comply in a timely fashion.